Arteta claims Aubameyang deal is ‘close’ as Arsenal wait on striker to sign new contract | Goal.com

 He was back among the goals in a Community Shield clash with Liverpool on Saturday, with his stunning first-half strike breaking the deadlock in that contest.

-Arsenal were unable to get the job done in 90 minutes against the Premier League champions, but held their nerve to prevail on penalties.
+Arsenal were unable to get the job done in 90 minutes against the Premier League champions as Takumi Minamino grabbed an equaliser, but the Gunners held their nerve to prevail on penalties.

 Aubameyang converted the decisive spot-kick, allowing him to lift another piece of silverware.